 How to Make S'mores Cupcakes

-Here are the step by step instructions to make these cupcakes!
+Here are the step by step instructions to make these s'mores gluten free cupcakes!

 Step 3: Mix Together the Wet Ingredients and Brown Sugar

-In a medium bowl, whisk together the milk of choice, light brown sugar, vegetable oil and the vanilla.
+In a medium bowl, whisk together the milk, light brown sugar, vegetable oil and vanilla.

 Step 4: Add the Wet Ingredients into the Dry

 Slowly add the milk mixture into the dry ingredients and whisk to combine.
-It if gets too thick, switch to a spatula.
+If it gets too thick, switch to a spatula.

 You might see the flecks of graham and that's normal.

-Use an ice cream scoop to fill the cupcake tins almost to the top.
-Smooth the tops with a small knife.
+Use an ice cream scoop, or a large cookie scoop, to fill the cupcake tins ¾ way to the top.
+Then smooth the tops with a small knife.

 Bake the cupcakes at 350 degrees Fahrenheit for 24 minutes or until tops of the cupcakes are golden brown and spring back at you when carefully touched.